 I hope one day, when I look back on my work, it turns out that I was actually just writing one big love letter to my time on this earth.

-Easterseals Thrive is an online community for young women with disabilities.
-We also have an offline community where mentors with disabilities are paired with younger women with disabilities.
+Easterseals Thrive is an online community for young disabled women.
+We also have an offline community where disabled mentors with younger disabled women.
 How is community, both online and off, empowering for marginalized individuals?
 What and how can we learn from one another?